maciejmiklas/led-display/README.md

 Each 3-PIN connector on schematic above symbolizes one module described in previous chapter (LED Matrix + MAX72xx), now we've connected all those modules together.
 All MAX722xx chips share common MOSI and SCK lines, MISO is not used, each chip occupies separate Slave Select line.

-The position of LED Matrix on the schematic above directly corresponds to their location on the physical display, that I've used for testing.
-Additionally each module has description indicating it's position and Select Slave line, so for example: *(2,1) SS: 35* gives us second module on third row (counting from zero) and 35 PIN on Arduino for Select Slave line.
+The position of LED Matrix on the schematic above directly corresponds to their location on the physical display that I've used for testing.
+Additionally each module has description indicating it's position and Select Slave line, so for example: *(2,1) SS: 35* gives us second module on third row (counting from zero) and PIN:35 on Arduino for Select Slave line.

 #Software
 ## Compiling